Last Updated on August 12, 2020 by Sweet and Savoury Pursuits

 Add the wet ingredients to the dry and whisk just until combined, add the chocolate chips (if using) and give them a quick stir to mix them in.
 Avoid over-mixing the batter since this leads to tough and dense muffins.

-Once the muffins are cool they can be stored in an airtight container on the counter for up to 3 days.
+Once the banana oatmeal muffins are cool they can be stored in an airtight container on the counter for up to 3 days.
 Muffins can also be frozen for up to 3 months.
-Enjoy!
+Let the muffins thaw in the refrigerator overnight and warm slightly in the oven before serving.

 More Delicious Banana Muffins